Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 What possible numbers do you think would be input?

-<small>What numebrs would you input if you were playing fizzbuzz?</small>
+<small>What numbers would you input if you were playing fizzbuzz?</small>

 <!-- > -->